nevalang/neva/spec/type.md

 - union: `T1 | T2 ... | Tn`
 - optional: `T?`

-## Non-base
+## Non-base stdlib types

-These are types that user could express himself but for convinience they're represented in a standard library.
+These are the types that user could express by himself but just for convenience they are represented in a standard library.

 - complex: `c64 | c128`
 - float: `float32 | float64`